simbo/packages/README.md

 # 📦 Simbo's Packages

-> A monorepo for my packages.
+> A monorepo for my npm packages.

 ## Packages